 - Give you a medical exam to rule out other physical causes for the symptoms.

-Should I be evaluated for adult ADD / ADHD?
+Should I be tested for adult ADHD?

 - Job or career: losing or quitting jobs frequently